Everest Base Camp Trek without flight to Lukla

 2. Two-night hotel in Kathmandu at Tourist Standard Hotel with complimentary breakfast.

-3. Jeep tickets from Kathmandu to Salleri and from Salleri to Kathmandu by public Jeep on a sharing basis.
+3. Drive from Kathmandu to Salleri and from Salleri to Kathmandu by public Jeep/bus on a sharing basis.

 4. Accommodation in Mountain Lodge/ Tea House during the trekking.

-5. Three Meal (Breakfast, Lunch, Dinner) in a day during the trekking.
+5. Three Meals (Breakfast, Lunch, Dinner) in a day during trekking.

 6. Everest National Park Entry Permit fee.